 If you’re a solar homeowner in Singapore and are frustrated over your export rates decreasing overnight, you are not alone.
-The drop in export rates is attributed to the fall in USEP over the past 2 months, due to changes implemented by the Energy Market Authority.
-These changes are focused on controlling volatility of electricity prices and ensuring sufficient electricity supply, especially in light of current affairs.
-In this article, we will go into detail as to what these changes are, why they have caused prices to decrease, and what we recommend homeowners to do to maximise their savings.
+The drop in export rates is closely tied to a sharp decline in the USEP price Singapore has faced over the past two months.
+The Energy Market Authority (EMA) recently implemented changes aimed at stabilising electricity prices and ensuring adequate supply amid current global and local challenges.
+In this article, we will explore these changes in detail, uncover the reasons behind the falling USEP price Singapore, and provide actionable tips for homeowners to maximise their savings in light of these developments.

 USEP is an acronym for Uniform Singapore Energy Price, which is the half-hourly energy price in the Singapore Wholesale Electricity Market.
-Being an open market, USEP is dictated by demand & supply, which is why USEP was at its peak during the global energy crunch.
+The USEP price Singapore is dictated by demand & supply in this open market, which led to significant peaks during the global energy crunch.
+Understanding the fluctuations of the USEP price Singapore is crucial for solar homeowners, as it directly impacts their solar energy exports and overall savings.

-If you are currently a solar homeowner signed under the Enhanced Central Intermediary Scheme (ECIS) – simply put, signed on to an OEM retailer apart from SP Group, your solar energy surplus is paid at prevailing half hourly wholesale energy prices, which is similar to USEP.
-The reason why you are seeing lower solar export prices is due to the decrease in USEP, which in turn causes these half hourly prices to fall.
+f you are currently a solar homeowner signed under the Enhanced Central Intermediary Scheme (ECIS) – simply put, signed on to an OEM retailer apart from SP Group, your solar energy surplus is paid at prevailing half hourly wholesale energy prices, which mirror the USEP price Singapore.

 This is due to two mechanisms implemented by EMA, namely the temporary price cap in the Singapore Wholesale Electricity Market (SWEM) as well as implementation of a new vesting framework.
 These mechanisms are primarily targeted to reduce volatility of prices in the market as well as to ensure supply of electricity to non-contestable consumers can be met.